DennisSheets/Liftoff/README.md

 - Admin Login: Admins will be able to manage Logins, edit site content/UI, and add a new "Want To", "FAQ", and "links".

 - RSS Feed: The landing page will have a News feed with relevant update regarding emigration.
-- Add: Admins will have the ability to add a new "To-do", which includes a title, description, specific links regarding this topic, and any values needed for the Google API.
+- Add: Admins will have the ability to add and edit a "To-do", FAQ, and Link .
-- CMS Edit: Admins will have the ability to edit the landing page, about us, and all "To-do"(s).
+- CMS Edit: Admins will have the ability to edit text on the Home Page, To-Do, FAQ, and About Us pages.
 - Google Maps API: If appropriate, a "To-do" page will include a Google Map
 - Google Language API: On the landing page, a user will be able to set the language for the site.